 - 1.71.1.
-The Equipment Committee, Nominations Committee, Para Table Tennis Committee, Rules Committee, Sports Science and Medical Committee, Sustainability Committee, Umpires and Referees Committee, and Veterans Masters Committee are permanent Committees. - 1.71.2.
+The Equipment Committee, Nominations Committee, Para Table Tennis Committee, Rules Committee, Sports Science and Medical Committee, Sustainability Committee, Umpires and Referees Committee, and Masters Committee are permanent Committees. - 1.71.2.
 The number of persons serving as full and corresponding members on each Committee shall be determined by the ITTF Council a year before the nomination of Committee members. - 1.71.3.
 Committees shall generally meet during the period of the AGM and shall otherwise conduct their business by correspondence. - 1.71.4.
 Any Committee may set up sub-committees of its members to deal with specific areas of work and any reports or recommendations of such sub-committees shall be subject to endorsement by the full Committee before publication or submission to the AGM or the ITTF Council. - 1.71.5.
 Each Committee shall consider activities of Continental Federations (and any of their regional bodies) in their respective fields and shall advise the Continental Federations (and any of their regional bodies) through the Executive Board on ideas for further development. - 1.71.6.
 A member of a Committee who does not, within a reasonable specified period, express in writing an opinion on a written proposal circulated by or on behalf of the Chair of that Committee shall be considered to have agreed to any resulting recommendation submitted in the name of the Committee. - 1.71.7.
 The Chair of each Committee shall submit to the ITTF Council an annual report of the activities of their Committee, drawing attention to any recommendation that that Committee wishes to make, but any acceptance of such report shall not be deemed as acceptance of any recommendation made thereunder. - 1.71.8.
-A Committee may act on behalf of the ITTF Council, but the extent and duration of this authority shall be specified by the ITTF Council and shall be reviewed by the next ITTF Council meeting. - 1.71.9.
-Provided that sufficient female nominations are made for a Committee or Commission, at least 25% of the number of full members of that Committee or Commission shall be selected out of female nominees.
+A Committee may act on behalf of the ITTF Council, but the extent and duration of this authority shall be specified by the ITTF Council and shall be reviewed by the next ITTF Council meeting.